G00293495/DigitalRainCPP/index.md

 }
  ```

+- Overall, this implementation efficiently utilizes console functions to create a dynamic weather simulation with both auditory and visual elements.

 - A copy constructor is present at the bottom of my code, however it is empty.
 I didnt have a use for this, but its inculded to show my understanding of these types of constructors and how to implement them into C++ code in the future.
 Copy contructors are extremely useful in C++ code, allowing a user to create a new object from an existing one by initialization.

 ```